lennardstam/du-rm/README.md

 # DURM Script

-This script runs find, du and rm to remove files, sorted on disk usage, from a given path.
+This script runs find, du and rm to remove files.
+Results are sorted on disk usage from a given path.

-It can be run manually, but its main purpose is to be run via cronjob or systemd unit.
+It can be run manually, but its main purpose is to be run via cronjob.

-Given the use of the packages, this script is only supported on Linux.
+This script is only supported on Linux.
 It requires at least python3.7.

 ## How to use